q-viper/q-viper.github.io/_posts/2020-08-21-gesture-based-visually-writing-system-add-slider-more-colors-and-optimized-code.md

         #cv2.imshow("slider", swindow.astype(np.uint8))
         return swindow.astype(np.uint8)
 ```
-* Method starts by defining new variable `swidth`, which is slider width.
+* Method starts by defining a new variable `swidth`, which is slider width.
-* New blank image is made to store slider.
+* New blank image is made to store the slider.
-* Slider is made by making a rectangle on the spoint row, we add width on both top/bottom of slider.
+* Slider is made by making a rectangle on the spoint row, we add width on both the top/bottom of the slider.
-* Change our pointer size relative to the the slider position.
+* Change our pointer size relative to the slider position.
 * Return the slider window.

 ### Method: Clear